sanchit97/sanchit97.github.io/_pages/about.md

 NEWS
 ======
-*November 2022* Paper accepted to AAAI 2023.
+*November 2022*: Paper accepted to AAAI 2023.
 See you there!

-*October 2022* I will join Amazon Alexa as an Applied Science Intern in Summer 2023 in the Boston area.
+*October 2022*: I will join Amazon Alexa as an Applied Science Intern in Summer 2023.

 *August 2022*: Succesfully completed internship at [AWS Lex](https://aws.amazon.com/lex/).